Help Your Child at Home

 Understanding the World - people and communities, the world, technology

-- Talk to your child about special times; birthdays, baptism and other key events in their lives and the lives of others they know.
+- Talk to your child about special times; birthdays, festivals, and other key events in their lives and the lives of others they know.

 - Encourage them to explore their surroundings; particularly when playing outdoors.

 - Allow your child to observe animals and describe them.

 - Allow them to use simple tools; such as a small hand trowel.